victords/minigl/README.md

 ## Contributing

 Contributions are very welcome.
 Feel free to fork and send pull requests.
-Also, you can support my work by donating bitcoins to this wallet: bc1qsp7mypdqvkt88xtnarmaytt0etxfccxr5pt5tk
+Also, you can support my work by purchasing any of my games on [itch.io](https://victords.itch.io) or [Super Bombinhas on Steam](https://store.steampowered.com/app/1553840).